toolsforexperiments/tfe-manual/source/api/plottr/plot.rst

 Additional tools
 ----------------

-* :func:`.makeFlowchartWithPlot` : convenience function for creating a flowchart that leads to a plot node.
+* :func:`.makeFlowchartWithPlot` : Convenience function for creating a flowchart that leads to a plot node.
-* :func:`.determinePlotDataType` : try to infer which type of plot data is in a data set.
+* :func:`.determinePlotDataType` : Try to infer which type of plot data is in a data set.

 Object Documentation
 ====================